unikill066/sage_provoke/src/output/opportunity_map.md

-**Jobs-to-be-Done (JTBD):**
+**Jobs to be Done (JTBD):**

-1. George needs to communicate effectively with his family and friends despite his hearing impairment.
+1. Harold needs to communicate effectively with his loved ones and former students using his phone service.
-2. George wants to use technology that is user-friendly, intuitive, and caters to the needs of senior citizens.
+2. Harold needs to adjust the speed of captions on his phone service to match his reading pace.
-3. George desires to have control over the technology he uses, particularly in managing the real-time captioning feature.
+3. Harold needs an uncomplicated interface that doesn't overwhelm him and is easy to use.

 **Key Product/UI/UX Moments:**

-1. **Onboarding Experience:** The first interaction with the product should be simple, intuitive, and accessible.
-This includes a clear introduction to the real-time captioning feature and how to control it.
-The onboarding should include a walkthrough of the app's features with large fonts and clear visuals.
+1. First Use: Harold's first interaction with the Adaptive Caption Speed feature should be intuitive and straightforward.
+He should be able to easily understand how to adjust the caption speed according to his comfort.

-2. **Real-Time Captioning:** As George speaks or receives audio, the app should provide accurate and real-time captions.
-This is a crucial moment as it directly addresses George's main need - effective communication despite his hearing impairment.
+2. Regular Use: Harold should not experience any difficulty while using the Adaptive Caption Speed feature during his regular phone calls.
+The interface should remain simple and the caption speed adjustment should work seamlessly.

-3. **User Control:** George should be able to easily control when the captions appear and disappear.
-This gives him autonomy and makes the technology more empowering for him.
+3. Accessibility Needs: The captioning should be displayed in a large font against a contrasting background to improve readability for Harold.
+He should be able to easily navigate through the interface without feeling overwhelmed.

 **Success Metrics:**

-1. **User Satisfaction:** Measure user satisfaction through surveys and feedback forms.
-High satisfaction rates indicate that the product is meeting George's needs and expectations.
+1. User Satisfaction: Measure Harold's satisfaction with the Adaptive Caption Speed feature through user feedback and surveys.
+High user satisfaction would indicate the feature is meeting Harold's needs.

-2. **Accuracy of Real-Time Captions:** Monitor the accuracy of the real-time captions.
-High accuracy rates mean the product is effectively aiding George's communication needs.
+2. Usage Frequency: Track how often Harold uses the Adaptive Caption Speed feature.
+Frequent usage would suggest that the feature is beneficial for Harold.

-3. **Usage of the User Control Feature:** Track how often George uses the user control feature.
-Frequent usage indicates that George feels empowered and in control of his communication experience.
+3. Ease of Use: Evaluate the ease of use of the Adaptive Caption Speed feature through usability testing and time taken to complete tasks.
+A lower task completion time and positive usability test results would indicate a user-friendly interface.